McKlaud76/JACE-TAP-templates/README.md

 AUTORUN_template.asm - for TAP file with autostart

-BIN_template.asm - for TAP file with binary code with deined starting address
+BIN_template.asm - for TAP file with binary code with pre-defined starting address

 DICT_template.asm - for TAP file with new vocabulary definitions